Childhelp Children’s Center of Arizona

-CCCA was established and maintains its priceless presence in the “Valley of the Sun” to respond to the overwhelming needs of abused children with five critical community partners: Phoenix Police Department, Child Protective Services, the Office of Child Welfare Investigations, Phoenix Children's Hospital, Maricopa County Attorney’s Office, and the Arizona Attorney General’s Office.
+CCCA was established and maintains its priceless presence in the “Valley of the Sun” to respond to the overwhelming needs of abused children with critical community partners: Phoenix Police Department, Department of Child Safety, the Office of Child Welfare Investigations, Phoenix Children's Hospital, Maricopa County Attorney’s Office, and the Arizona Attorney General’s Office.
 With a caring focus, the partnership is a high profile, high volume and highly successful example of professional integration and coordination of treatment, intervention, and investigation services.

 - Each child, including siblings, receiving services at the Childhelp Children’s Center for the first time receives a new toy or other gift.